 Yoko Ono is recognized worldwide as one of the most important artists of the post-war art world.
 Her unconventional practice, spanning a range of fields as diverse as art, music, performance, and video, has influenced many artists, not least of which was John Lennon.

-In Towada, Ono exhibits one of her classic works, Wish Tree, a prayer for peace first presented in 1996, and continued in locations around the world ever since.
-It’s a participatory work, where visitors write their wishes on white strips of paper and then tie them onto a tree.
-An apple tree was chosen for Towada, both because the apple has long been an important motif for the artist, and because it is a popular product of the Aomori region.
-The accumulated paper strips are to be delivered once a year to Ms. Ono, and then preserved in Imagine Peace Tower, a wish monument for world peace built in Reykjavik, Iceland.
+In Towada, Ono exhibits one of her classic works, Wish Tree, a prayer for peace first presented in 1996, and executed since in locations around the world.
+Wish Tree is a participatory work in which visitors write their wishes on white strips of paper and tie them onto a tree.
+An apple tree was chosen for Towada, both because the apple has long been an important motif for the artist, and because apples are a popular product of the Aomori region.
+The accumulated paper strips are delivered to Ono once a year and then preserved in Imagine Peace Tower, a monument for world peace built in Reykjavik, Iceland.

 Here Ono pairs Wish Tree with the cobblestone river piece Riverbed, and Bell of Peace, a functioning temple bell donated by the Daikakuji temple, bringing into play the entire courtyard.
 Each of these works is very specific to the Towada area and made more profound by being exhibited together in this manner.